erichou20/Thermodynamics-Computation/README.md

 industries.

-Currently, functions exist for various methods to calculate volumetric properties of pure fluids and heat effects.
-Additionally, functions covering: entropy computation, solution thermodynamics, mixing, phase equilibrium, vapor liquid equilibrium, and reaction equilibrium will be added.<br>
+Currently, functions exist for various methods to calculate volumetric properties of pure fluids, heat effects, and entropy calculations.
+Additionally, some methods for fugacity calculations can be found in their namesake files.
+In the future, functions
+covering: solution thermodynamics,
+mixing, phase equilibrium, vapor liquid equilibrium, and reaction equilibrium will be added.<br>
 Note: this project has not yet been converted into